 Performance is measured on an absolute return basis, as well as relative to each fund's benchmark returns, information ratios and ex-post tracking errors.

-Investment Solutions regularly monitors the performance of the underlying investment managers that are accessed by the Related Funds.
+Investment Solutions regularly monitors the performance of the underlying investment managers that manage the assets in the Wholesale Funds.

 7. Investment Strategy Review

 Benchmark asset allocation review